 - Your diagnosis is delayed and was not disclosed within a reasonable time.

 One of the most common ways misdiagnosis occurs is by getting the diagnosis wrong.
 If a doctor informed you that you had cancer when you have another condition is an example of getting a diagnosis wrong.
-It applies as well if Parkinson’s is diagnosed instead as chronic stress or Alzheimer’s.
-Failure to diagnose refers to when a doctor fails to detect a disease or ailment that is present.
-A delayed diagnosis is when a medical issue is eventually discovered, but a significant time has passed prior to its discovery.
+It applies as well if Parkinson’s is diagnosed instead as chronic stress or Alzheimer’s disease.

 For a free legal consultation with a misdiagnosis lawyer serving Columbus, call 614-545-3930